Can You Paint Vinyl Siding?

 Apply with a sprayer and scrub by hand using a cloth or soft-bristled brush for the best results.
 Rinse thoroughly and allow to dry.

 Watch the Weather

-As mentioned before, the weather affects vinyl more than other siding materials, so to get the best adhesion, work in the most appropriate weather conditions.
+As mentioned before, the weather affects vinyl more than other siding materials.
+To get the best adhesion, work in the most appropriate weather conditions.

 Sunny, hot, humid or windy days create problems, so stick to overcast, comfortable, still conditions for working.

 Depending upon your product, painting vinyl siding may void the warranty, so make sure to research your terms and paint only according to its instructions if the warranty is still in effect.